grype/SwiftBeacon/README.md

 ⓪ Creates an instance of `MemoryLogger`.
 This logger simply captures signals into an array, available via the `recordings` property.
 Notice that this logger isn't running yet.

 ① Creates and starts a `ConsoleLogger`.
 This logger simply prints a time-stamped `debugDescription` of the emitted value to the console, similar to how a conventional system logs messages.
-In contrast to the memory logger created in ⓪ - this logger is running and will log emitted signals.
+In contrast to the memory logger created in ⓪ - this logger is running and will process emitted signals.
 See [Components](#Components) for a list of available loggers.

-② The console logger is set to filter out anything that is not a `StringSignal` - this is the object that actually gets logged when we call `emit("with a string")`.
-Different types of values are represented by different signal types, falling back to `WrapperSignal` for capturing arbitrary values.
+② The console logger is set to filter out anything that is not a `StringSignal` - that's what actually gets logged when we call `emit("with a string")`.
+Different types of values are represented by different types of signal, falling back to the `WrapperSignal` for capturing arbitrary values.
 Signals can be easily extended to accomodate specific types of values and are [portable](wiki/Portability).
 See [Components](#Components) for a list of available signals.

-③ Control which signals are logged by what facilities by defining constraints.
+③ Control the flow of signals by defining constraints.
 The first constraint disables logging of all types of signals.
-The second constraint enables logging `ErrorSignal`s to `memoryLogger` only.
+The second constraint enables logging `ErrorSignal`s, but only by the `memoryLogger`.
 The effect is that only `ErrorSignal`s will be logged, and only by the `memoryLogger`.
-By default Beacon logs all types of signals - equivalent of `+Signal.self` as the sole constraint.
-See [Filtering](https://github.com/grype/SwiftBeacon/wiki/Filtering) for more information on constraint-based filtering.
+By default all types of signals are logger, which is the equivalent of `+Signal.self` as the sole constraint.
+See [Filtering](https://github.com/grype/SwiftBeacon/wiki/Filtering) for more information on constraints.

-④ Calling `emit()` without a value logs curent context, including the stack trace leading to the call.
-This happens by creating and emitting an instance of `ContextSignal`.
-Beacon provides specialized signals for capturing information to help in [symbolication of stack traces](wiki/Symbolicating-stack-traces).
+④ Calling `emit()` without a value logs the execution context, capturing the stack trace leading to the call.
+This happens by creating and emitting a `ContextSignal`.
+Additionally, Beacon provides specialized signals for capturing information needed to [symbolicate those stack traces](wiki/Symbolicating-stack-traces).

-⑤ It is possible to perform one-shot logging - that is, starting the logger only for the duration of the passed block.
-It doesn't mean other running loggers won't handle emitted signals - but that the logger won't log anything outside of the given block.
+⑤ It is possible to perform one-shot logging - that is, starting the logger only for the duration of a block closure.

-⑥ Every form of `emit()` takes an optional list of `Beacon` objects on which to emit the resulting signal.
-Not specifying one implies a special shared beacon (accessible via `Beacon.shared`).
-It is also possible to pass along userInfo values, similar to how this is done with `NSNotification`s.
+⑥ Every form of `emit()` takes two additional and optional arguments: a list of `Beacon`s on which to emit a signal (defaulting to `Beacon.shared`), and an arbitrary userInfo value.

-⑦ Emits an `ErrorSignal`, which captures the given error.
+⑦ Emits an `ErrorSignal`, wrapping the error.
 Notice that this variant of `emit()` has a named argument.
-This is done for convenience as any object can be made to conform to `Error`.
-There is a difference between `emit(anError)` and `emit(error: anError)` - in the former case - a `WrapperSignal` is created, while in the latter case - an `ErrorSignal` is created.
+There is a difference between `emit(anError)`, which will emit a `WrapperSignal`, and `emit(error: anError)`, which would emnit an `ErrorSignal`.

-⑧ Since we started the console logger in ①, we should stop it whenever we're done using it.
+⑧ Since we started the console logger in ①, we should stop it whenever we're done with it.

-⑨ Restores constraints back to their defaults.
+⑨ Restore constraints back to their defaults.

 ## Components